windmill-labs/windmilldocs/blog/2023-01-25-windmill-supabase/index.md

 slug: setup-supabase-on-windmill
 title: How to Integrate Supabase with Windmill
 authors: [adamkov]
-tags: [supabase, windmill, setup, integrate, connect]
+tags: [supabase, windmill, resource, setup, integrate, connect]
 ---

 *This tutorial assumes that you already have a [Windmill](https://app.windmill.dev) account and a